inferno-framework/inferno-framework.github.io/docs/advanced-test-features/waiting-for-requests.md

 [`wait` in the API
 docs](/inferno-core/docs/Inferno/DSL/Results.html#wait-instance_method)

-## Handling the Incoming Request
+## Simple Incoming Request Handling
-The route for making a test resume execution is created with [`resume_test_route`](/inferno-core/docs/Inferno/DSL/Runnable.html#resume_test_route-instance_method), which takes three arguments:
+The route for making a test resume execution is created with [`resume_test_route`](/inferno-core/docs/Inferno/DSL/Runnable.html#resume_test_route-instance_method), which takes the following arguments:
 * `method` - A symbol for the HTTP verb for the incoming request (`:get`, `:post`, etc.)
 * `path` - A string for the route path.
 The route will be served at